kronebone/DN-Downloader/README.md

 ## Options
 DN-Downloader can be run with or without the following command line options:

-    -sv --save_path "path to save file to"
+    -sv --save_path "path to save video file to"

-    -sh --share_path "path to share file to after downloading"
+    -sh --share_path "path to share video file to after downloading"